Conflict of Laws Course Policies

 examination.
 You will not be permitted to access the internet for this

-examination.
+examination, except to upload your exam at the end.
 You will be able to bring into the examination only the

 a) All materials assigned in this course, that is: